edwardcgeorge/gitTest/README.md

 This project is a gitHub Test

-The app is a hello-world app of React.js

-This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).
+The app is a hello-world app of React.js, bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).